-How to use the impressionist (Pattern Stamp) tool in Photoshop to create millions of amazing impressionist-like images from any photo / image.
+How to use the impressionist (Pattern Stamp) painting tool in Photoshop to create millions of amazing impressionistic images from any photo / image.
 The end result matches the underlying image but it has been changed in a subtle or extreme way depending on the brush etc

 The key thing is to open an image and then go to the edit menu and define pattern and define the entire image as a pattern source.

-Go to the pattern stamp brush tool in the Photoshop tools box.
+Go to the pattern stamp brush tool in the tools panel.

 Go to the options bar and check the impressionist box as well as the aligned box.
 Both need to be checked though if the aligned isn't it will still work it is just not as good (I think)